✓ Updated May 2026

 Rental Cars

-Renting a car offers the most freedom to explore Grenada at your own pace, especially if you plan to venture off the beaten path or visit multiple sites in a day.
+Renting a car offers the most flexibility for exploring Grenada at your own pace, especially if you plan to venture off the beaten path to waterfalls or less accessible beaches.

 Water Taxis (Limited)

-While not as extensive as in some other Caribbean islands, water taxis can be a scenic and direct way to travel between certain coastal areas, particularly from St. George's to nearby beaches like Grand Anse.
+While not as extensive as in some other Caribbean islands, water taxis can be a scenic way to travel between certain coastal areas, particularly around St. George's harbor.

 Walking